kingluo/myresume/README.md

 My name is JinHua Luo (罗锦华).

-I have 18 years of work experience, love computer software technology, and like to delve into and overcome technical problems.

-Mainly engaged in server back-end development, familiar with Linux, TCP/IP, Nginx, Envoy, PostgreSQL, and Flask.

-Familiar with programming languages: C/C++, Golang, Python, Lua, SQL, and Bash.

-Proficient in using gdb, eBPF, and Systemtap to analyze program problems.
+I'm a software engineer with 18 years of development experience.
+I love designing and coding.
+My main tech stack is PostgreSQL, nginx, and TCP/IP programming.
+My favorite programming languages are C, C++, Golang, and Python, as well as SQL.
+I have worked in various companies and on many server backend projects such as CORBA implementation, PostgreSQL middleware, high-performance HTTP proxy, etc. I have two popular open-source projects: one is pgcat, the enhanced logic replication for PostgreSQL, and the other is lua-resty-ffi, which enables hybrid programming in nginx and envoy.
+I am also proficient in using GDB, eBPF, and Systemtap to analyze program problems.

 ## Location